alonisser/PushToWordpress/Readme.md

 ##Installing
-currently:
+**The short way**:
+Straight from the cheeseshop

+    pip install push_to_wordpress

+**The long way**:

-    git clone this repo
+    git clone git://github.com/alonisser/PushToWordpress.git

-    cd repo folder
+    cd PushToWordpress
-    python setup.py install (If that doesn't work you should run the build command first)
+    python setup.py install #(If that doesn't work you should run the build command first)

-working on a 'pip install' version, straight from the cheeseshop

 ##Usage:
 Current and quite basic: